oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 #### 📌 C52: The company classifies employees who earn more than 3000 as “trusted employees”.
 This classification, however, does not apply to employees of the IT department.
 Write a query to list trusted employees that were hired in 2015.

-Restrictions:
+<strong>Restrictions:

 You must use SET operators

-Each component query can have only one single condition in its WHERE clause (the use of ANDs and ORs is not allowed).
+Each component query can have only one single condition in its WHERE clause (the use of ANDs and ORs is not allowed).</strong>